 Ultimately, the overall objective would be to learn and practice how to avoid the all-or-nothing mindset with food during the holidays and beyond.
 In my mind, there are two main principles for doing so:

-- Enjoy a wide variety of nourishing, satisfying and traditional foods without guilt.
+- Permission to enjoy a variety of nourishing, satisfying and traditional foods during the holidays and beyond.

 - Make the holidays meaningful and memorable in many ways, not just as they relate to food.